Severson-Group/eMach/docs/source/mechanical_analyzers/SPM_rotor_speed_limit_analyzer.rst

 Outputs to User
 ***********************************
-To initialize an instance of the analyzer class ``SPM_RotorSpeedLimitAnalyzer``, the user must specify the RPM evaluation step size ``N_step`` in unit *RPM* and number of rotor nodes ``node`` (for evaluating rotor stress) when defining the analyzer object.
-Once the analyzer class has been defined, the user can call the ``.analyze`` method and input the defined instance of ``SPM_RotorSpeedLimitProblem`` problem class.
+To initialize an instance of the analyzer class ``SPM_RotorSpeedLimitAnalyzer``, the user must specify the RPM evaluation step size ``N_step`` in units of *RPM* and number of rotor nodes ``node`` (for evaluating rotor stress) when defining the analyzer object.
+Once the analyzer class has been defined, the user can call the
+``.analyze`` method and input the defined instance of ``SPM_RotorSpeedLimitProblem`` problem class.
 The script will run through the code at an incremental speed increases (``N_step`` defined by the user) to determine the failure speed and material.

-Since this analyzer only provides an estimate of RPM failure speed, user should consider user a coarse `N_step` value (such as 1000RPM) to speed up the analysis.
-For the `node` value user can also adjuat accordingly based on their machine rotor size.
+Since this analyzer only provides an estimate of RPM failure speed, the user should consider user a coarse `N_step` value (such as 1000 RPM) to speed up the analysis.
-In addition, user should consider implementating a factor of safety for machine speed limit in their design.
+For the `node` value, the user can also adjust accordingly based on their machine rotor size.
+In addition, the user should consider implementating a factor of safety for the machine speed limit in their design.

 Use the following code to run the aforementioned example analysis: